 Continuous integration for testing is at https://travis-ci.org/cannatag/ldap3

 If you want to keep this project up and running you can send me an Amazon gift card.
-I will use it to improve my skills in the Information and Communication technology.
+I will use it to improve my skills in Information and Communication technologies.

 Updated changelog at https://ldap3.readthedocs.io/changelog.html